contagon/handbook/handbook/14-single-members.md

 #### 14.2.2.2 Ministering

 Each single brother is assigned ministering brothers.
 Each single sister is assigned ministering sisters and ministering brothers.
 Assignments are made to individuals, not to groups or apartments.
-(See [21](21-ministering.md).)
+(See [chapter 21](21-ministering.md).)

 ### 14.2.3 Inviting All to Receive the Gospel

 Single members have an opportunity to invite all to receive the blessings of the gospel of Jesus Christ.
 They do this by sharing the gospel, strengthening new and returning members, and reaching out to those who are not participating.
-(See [23](23.md).)
+(See [chapter 23](23.md).)

 Some young single adults move frequently.
 Young single adults may periodically organize activities to find and welcome other young single adults in the stake.
 These activities may also be done with neighboring stakes.